vlukashevich/binary-clock/README.md

 # binary-clock
-Simple binary clock made with vanilla JavaScript with no Canvas
+Simple binary clock made with vanilla JavaScript and with no Canvas